tasharen/ngui/Assets/NGUI/ReadMe - 2.7.0.txt

 2.0.1:
 - NEW: UIDraggablePanel will now display the bounds of the draggable widgets as an orange outline in the Scene View.
-- NEW: Added a 'repositionNow' checkbox to UIDraggablePanel that will reset the clipping area using the children widget's current bounds.
+- NEW: Added a 'repositionNow' toggle to UIDraggablePanel that will reset the clipping area using the children widget's current bounds.
 - NEW: It's now possible to specify horizontal and vertical axis names for UICamera.
 - FIX: UICamera will no longer process WASD or Space key events if an Input Field is currently selected.
 - FIX: UIDraggablePanel's 'startingDragAmount' was renamed to 'startingRelativePosition', for clarity.
-- FIX: UICheckbox will now set the checkmark state immediately on start instead of gradually.
+- FIX: UIToggle will now set the checkmark state immediately on start instead of gradually.
 - FIX: UISlider will now always force-set its value value on start.
 - FIX: UIInput.text will now always return its own text rather than that of the label (works better with captions).
 - FIX: Setting UIInput.text now sets the color of the label to the active color.